bv216/ada2017/ADA2017-Project/README.md

   > **Week 4**: Wrapping analysis, check every comment and prepare documentation to submit this second milestone.

+# A list of internal milestones up until project milestone 3
+We continue with our plans of meeting and for these weeks we are going to do the following:
+  > **Week 4**: Fill the notebook prepared from milestone 2.

+  > **Week 5**: Finishing analysis and preparing notebooks for week 6.

+  > **Week 6**: Create the report, review all information collected upto now and create a great report for Milestone 3.

 # Questions for TAa
 No questions at this moment.